Getting Started

 When you opened this app for the first time, you might have been overwhelmed by the density of the GUI.
 That’s because I’m a “bit” of a maximalist, and I’ve crammed a lot of modules into a single window.

-You will need time to master this app.
-You may also need some knowledge of sound-making to get the beats you want.
-First, learn how to use the basic GUI.
-Then try to learn the placement of each module and figure out the sound character of each one.
-By the time you have a map of the modules written in your brain, you will surely be good at exploring your sounds.
+You will need some time to master this app.
+A bit of sound design knowledge will also help you get the beats you want.
+First, learn the basics of the GUI.
+Then get familiar with where each module is and what kind of sound each one makes.
+Once you have a mental map of the modules, you’ll be much better at exploring new sounds.

 Even I, the developer, discover a new sound every time I open 2020.
 If you discover any great sounds or tips, share them with us using the hashtag #2020beatmachine.

-See also the tips video uploaded on my YouTube channel.
+Also check out the tips videos on my YouTube channel.
 And join the 2020 user community on Discord!

 Triggering your first kick sound